Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-deploy.md

 ## Homogeneous Learnware Reuse Methods

-In addition to using learnwares directly, users can further make predictions on unlabeled data using learnware reuse methods provided by the system.
+In addition to using learnwares directly, users can further make predictions on unlabeled data using basic learnware reuse methods provided by the system.

-There are two main categories of reuse methods: (1) direct reuse and (2) reuse based on a small amount of labeled data.
+There are two main categories of reuse methods: (1) data-free reusers which reuse learnwares directly and (2) data-dependent reusers which reuse learnwares with a small amount of labeled data.

-### Direct Reuse of Learnware
+### Data-Free Reusers

-Two methods for direct reuse of learnwares are provided: `JobSelector` and `Averaging`.
+Two methods for direct reuse of learnwares are provided: `JobSelectorReuser` and `AveragingReuser`.

-- `JobSelector` selects different learnwares for different data by training a classifier.
+- `JobSelectorReuser` selects different learnwares for different data by training a classifier.
 Here's how to use it:

 ```python
 from learnware.reuse import JobSelectorReuser